Passengers from South Africa face wait, COVID-19 testing in Amsterdam | Business

 Passengers from South Africa face wait, COVID-19 testing in Amsterdam

-"Everything is done carefully and that's why it took some time.
+The airport said in a statement, "Everything is done carefully and that's why it took some time.
 Passengers are provided with food and drinks.
 They will be tested (for) the coronavirus."
-Local health authorities later clarified that only passengers that test positive for COVID-19 will be forced to quarantine.
+Local health authorities later clarified that only passengers that test positive for COVID-19 and those sitting near those who test positive will have to quarantine.
 Results from the tests are expected later on Friday.

+A spokesperson for the health authorities in Kennemerland, the region that oversees Schiphol, said it was likely some positive tests would be registered, given the large numbers of passengers.
+Positive cases will be analysed by a Dutch academic medical hospital to determine if they are the new strain, dubbed Omicron.

-The Dutch government is expected to announce new restrictions, including the nighttime closure of bars, restaurants and most stores, later on Friday as it grapples with a record-breaking wave of COVID-19 cases that is swamping its healthcare system.
+The Dutch government separately on Friday announced the nighttime closure of bars, restaurants and most stores as it grapples with a record-breaking wave of COVID-19 cases that is swamping its healthcare system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)